Table of Contents

 Element vs. Compound

-Atoms of the same atomic number are called an element.
-They are chemically not separable and have an atomic (e.g. noble gases, atoms exist individual), molecular (e.g. nitrogen, oxygen, atoms of the same element will connect with each other) or polymeric (atoms of the same element will make multiple/branched, chain-like compounds) form.
+Atoms of the same atomic number are called elements.
+They are chemically inseparable and exist in atomic (e.g., noble gas atoms exist individually), molecular (e.g., nitrogen, oxygen, with atoms of the same element connected), and polymeric (atoms of the same element developing multiple/branched chains) forms.

-A compound is a pure substance from different element atoms that are in a fixed ratio to one another.
+A compound is a pure substance comprising different atoms in a fixed ratio.
 They can be separated into elements.
-At this, a distinction can be made due to several manifestations: the molecular, polymeric or ionogenic form.
+A compound may exist in different forms:

-This is the energy that attracts electrons from the nucleus and stands in the periodic table next to each element (=EN).
-The EN of the involved elements should be considered and the difference needs to be calculated.
-If he is 0 a metal bond, between 0 and 2 an atomic bond and above 2 an ionic bond is present.
+During atomic bonding, the interaction between the valence or the outer electrons leads to the formation of compounds.
+The type of bond is easily determined by the electronegativity (EN) of the element, which is the energy that attracts electrons from the nucleus and is displayed in the periodic table next to each element.
+The difference in EN of the elements should be calculated.
+EN of 0 suggests a metal bond, whereas EN ranging between 0 and 2 indicates an atomic bond, and a value greater than 2 represents an ionic bond.

 The Ionic Bond

-In an ionic bond, ions (= charged atoms) are arranged three-dimensionally in a lattice.
-Cations are referred to positively charged particles; the negatively charged particles are called anions.
-They are caused by the complete delivery of the valance electron of an element (metal) to another (non-metal).
-Both achieve by this process the desired, stable noble gas configuration.
-The bond is based on electrostatic attractive forces, which are non-directional.
-This means, that the attraction acts spatially in all directions.
+In an ionic bond, ions (= charged atoms) are arranged in a 3-dimensional lattice.
+Cations are referred to as positively charged particles, whereas the negatively charged particles are called anions.
+They are generated by the complete transfer of the valence electron of an element (metal) to another (non-metal), resulting in a stable noble gas configuration.
+The bond is based on electrostatic attractive forces, which are non-directional spatially.

-Since is comes with increasing proximity of the two particles to repulsion between the like-charged atomic nuclei and electron shells, they reverse a certain, stable distance at which repulsive and attractive forces are equal.
+Since an ionic bond is formed due to increasing proximity of the 2 particles and the repulsion between atomic nuclei of similar charge and electron shells, the charges are reversed at a certain stable distance at which both repulsive and attractive forces are equal.
 This is also referred to as the equilibrium distance.

 Ionic bonds form crystals and exist in salts and salt-like compounds.
-Since the electrostatic forces are very strong, their boiling and melting temperatures are in high areas.
-In their melts and aqueous solutions, the cations and anions are free or no longer bound in the ionic lattice, so that they can receive useful properties of electrical conductivity.
+Since the electrostatic forces are very strong, their boiling and melting temperatures are high.
+In their molten and aqueous solutions, the cations and anions are free or no longer bound in the ionic lattice, resulting in appropriate electrical conductivity.

 The Atomic Bond

-An atomic bond or covalent bond is based on the formation of a common pair of electrons between two atoms.
-Thereby, each binding partner contributes one electron.
-The atomic bond, other than the ionic bond, is a directional type of bond.
-The attractive forces act only in one direction.
+An atomic or covalent bond is based on the interaction between a common pair of electrons between 2 atoms, with each partner contributing a single electron.
+The atomic bond is directional, i.e., the attractive forces act only in 1 direction.

-The meaning of the electron “sharing” is to achieve a full outer shell and thus a steady state configuration.
-By overlapping of a molecular orbital, the more energetically favorable out of two atomic orbitals is chosen.
+The goal of electron ‘sharing’ is to achieve a full outer shell and thus a steady-state configuration.
+Overlapping of molecular orbitals leads to the selection of energetically more favorable atomic orbital.

-Between individual molecules with polar covalent bond, hydrogen bonds can be built.
-These are stronger intermolecular attraction forces (no further type of bonds!) compared to the Van-der-Whaals forces, which represent weaker intermolecular attractive forces.
-The valency or valance is the number of the possible bonds from an atom.
+Hydrogen bonds can be generated between individual molecules with polar covalent bonds, which are stronger intermolecular forces of attraction (no further type of bonds!) compared to the Van der Waals forces.
+The valency is the number of possible bonds in an atom.

-A coordinative atomic bond is a special form, in which the pair of electrons (both electrons) originates from a single binding partner.
-This one must have a free electron pair that means he needs to have an occupied atomic orbital with two electrons, while the accepting partner needs to present an electron gap, therefore a blank atomic orbital.
-The coordinative atomic bond is equal to the covalent atomic bond.
+A coordinate atomic bond is a special form, in which the pair of electrons originates from a single binding partner.
+The coordinate atomic bond carries a free electron pair suggesting the need for an atomic orbital with 2 electrons, while the acceptor contains an electron gap, i.e. a blank atomic orbital.
+The coordinate atomic bond is equal to the covalent atomic bond.

-Due to the freely moving electrons, which act as charge carriers, metals are very good electrical conductors.
-Upon heat supply, which means power supply, the cations start to oscillate.
-They encounter each other and pass warmth via the oscillations.
+Due to the delocalized electrons moving together and acting as charge carriers, metals are very good electrical conductors.
+The cations oscillate upon exposure to heat, i.e. power supply, and exchange heat.
 Metals are also good conductors of heat.
-The most known elements are metals.
+Most of the known elements are metals.